Wine Terms

 A chemical reaction that occurs when wine is exposed to air, which can lead to undesirable changes in flavour and aroma.

-A natural sparkling wine made using the ancestral method, where wine is bottled before primary fermentation is complete, resulting in a more rustic, lightly sparkling wine.
+A naturally sparkling wine made using the ancestral method, where the wine is bottled before primary fermentation finishes.
+This creates a gently fizzy, often rustic wine with vibrant fruit character and a lightly cloudy appearance due to minimal filtration.

-A red grape from Bordeaux known for its dark color, tannic character, and flavours of black fruit, violets, and spices.
-Often used in blends to add structure and complexity to Bordeaux-style wines.
+A red grape from Bordeaux prized for its deep colour, firm tannins, and bold flavours of black fruit, violets, and spice.
+Typically used in blends to add structure, intensity, and complexity to Bordeaux-style wines.

-A tiny, sap-sucking insect that devastated European vineyards in the late 19th century.
-Modern vines are protected by grafting onto Phylloxera-resistant rootstock or breeding hybrids.
-Pre-Phylloxera vines are rare and highly prized.
+A tiny, sap-sucking insect that devastated European vineyards in the late 1800s by attacking vine roots.
+Today, most vines are protected by grafting onto Phylloxera-resistant rootstock or using hybrid varieties.
+Rare pre-Phylloxera vines still exist and are highly prized for their historical and viticultural significance.

-A renowned wine region in northwestern Italy, famous for red wines like Barolo and Barbaresco, made from Nebbiolo, Barbera, and Dolcetto grapes.
-These wines are full-bodied and complex, with flavors of black fruit, herbs, and spices.
-Piedmont also produces notable white wines like Gavi and Arneis.
+A celebrated wine region in northwestern Italy, known for bold reds like Barolo and Barbaresco, made from Nebbiolo, as well as expressive wines from Barbera and Dolcetto.
+Piedmont’s reds are full-bodied and complex, with notes of black fruit, herbs, and spice.
+The region also produces elegant whites, including Gavi and Arneis.

-A widely grown white grape, known for its crisp, fresh character with flavors of citrus, green apple, and minerals.
-Often crafted into light, refreshing dry wines.
-Also known as Pinot Gris in France, though stylistically distinct due to climate and winemaking differences.
+A widely planted white grape known for its crisp, refreshing style with flavours of citrus, green apple, and mineral.
+Often made into light, dry wines, especially in Italy.
+Also known as Pinot Gris in France, where it tends to be richer and more textured due to different climates and winemaking styles.

-A red grape primarily cultivated in South Africa, it's a cross between Pinot Noir and Cinsault.
-Known for its full-bodied, fruity character with flavours of blackberries, plums, and smoke.
-Often aged in oak for added complexity and structure.
+A red grape unique to South Africa, created by crossing Pinot Noir and Cinsault.
+Known for its full-bodied, fruity profile with flavours of blackberry, plum, and subtle smoke.
+Often oak-aged to enhance complexity and structure, Pinotage is a bold expression of South African winemaking.

 A Bordeaux region renowned for high-quality red wines, primarily crafted from Merlot and Cabernet Franc grapes.
 These wines are typically full-bodied and complex, boasting flavours of black fruit, herbs, and spices.

-A fortified wine from Portugal's Douro Valley, made with grape varieties like Touriga Nacional, Touriga Franca, and Tinta Roriz.
-It's characterized by a rich, sweet profile with notes of dried fruit, nuts, and chocolate.
-Often aged in oak for added complexity and structure.
+A fortified wine from Portugal’s Douro Valley, made from grapes like Touriga Nacional, Touriga Franca, and Tinta Roriz.
+Known for its rich, sweet profile with flavours of dried fruit, nuts, and chocolate.
+Often aged in oak to develop added depth and structure, Port is typically enjoyed as a dessert wine or digestif.

 A German wine classification system based on the ripeness of the grapes at harvest, with categories such as Kabinett, Spätlese, Auslese, Beerenauslese, Trockenbeerenauslese, and Eiswein.